DIMINISHED VALUE OF OREGON™

 ✔ Includes Detailed Instructions, and demand letter referencing ORS.
 20.080.

-The insurance companies will lie and tell you your car doesn’t qualify for diminished value or try to pressure you to settle for pennies on the dollar.
+“The insurance companies will lie and tell you your car doesn’t qualify for diminished value or try to pressure you to settle for pennies on the dollar.
 I felt confident I could settle the Diminished Value claim on my BMW by myself since I have several decades of experience on a daily basis dealing with diminished value on premium cars and trucks.
 After several attempts of trying to settle my claim on my own, I was referred to Ken at Diminished Value of Oregon.
 Ken took the time to produce an appraisal that had supporting evidence to prove my diminished value.
 Because of Ken, I was able recover a settlement on my BMW for more than I thought possible.” – Lance Sholes -Used Car Manager at the oldest Ferrari Dealership in North America.

-Our Diminished Value Appraisals are priced at $299.00
+Our Diminished Value Appraisals start at 149.00

 A common critique I’ve observed regarding diminished value appraisers is the perception of reliance on generic, computer-generated templates.
 However, a top-tier appraiser should employ such templates to minimize errors and maintain consistency in appraisals.
 Without this level of standardization, the risk of inaccuracies and variable outcomes increases significantly.